Doris Bauman Gold

 Doris Bauman Gold was motivated by her long participation in Jewish organizational life to found Biblio Press, dedicated to educating Jewish women about their own history and accomplishments.

 Doris Bauman Gold was born on November 21, 1919, in New York City, the daughter of Saul Bauman, a tailor and businessman from Felstyn in Austro-Hungarian Galicia, and Gertrude Reiss Bauman, a native New Yorker and designer of infant wear.
 Doris, who had one older brother, Seymour, married Bernard Gold in 1952.
-Originally a baker, Bernard Gold is now retired from a career in banking.
-Their sons are Albert, a geneticist, and Michael, an electronics consultant.
+Originally a baker, Bernard Gold retired from a career in banking.
+They had two sons: Albert, a geneticist, and Michael, an electronics consultant.

 After earning a B.A. in English from Brooklyn College in 1946, where she received the English Department Prize in Poetry, Gold completed an M.A. in English at Washington University in St. Louis, Missouri, in 1955.
 She also undertook postgraduate work at the City University of New York Graduate Center in women’s studies, as well as graduate work in business administration and astronomy education.
 Her employment experience included directing programs for Jewish teenagers; teaching English, writing, and astronomy at the high school, adult education, and college levels; and working in fund-raising for the women’s division of the New York Federation of Jewish Philanthropies and in public relations for the Associated YM-YWHAs of New York.
 From 1963 to 1972, she edited The Young Judaean Magazine for the Hadassah Youth Commission and wrote Stories for Jewish Juniors (1967).
 Gold served as a volunteer in a number of Jewish and feminist organizations.
 She was a member of the advisory board of Lilith magazine from 1976 to 1982.